Millikin University logo

 Key Highlights

-• Decatur campus officially opened on September 15, 1903, with U.S. President Theodore Roosevelt presiding over its dedication.
+• Decatur campus officially opened and dedicated by U.S. President Theodore Roosevelt in 1903.

 • A private university serving 1,587 students.